 Sucker rods form the critical link between surface pumping equipment and the downhole oil well pump.
 The rod string connects to a polished rod that moves up and down within the stuffing box at ground level.
 This polished rod ties to a beam pump counterweight system or hydraulic pumping unit.

-As the surface equipment moves the polished rod reciprocally, this action transports down the sucker rod string in a continuous motion.
+As the surface equipment moves the polished rod reciprocally, this action pulls the sucker rod string down continuously.
 At the bottom end is a plunger within the downhole pump.
-As rod motion forces the plunger downward, oil below gets displaced through the pump and travels upwards through the tubing toward surface collection equipment.
+As the rod moves downward, oil below is displaced through the pump and travels upward through the tubing toward surface collection equipment.

-On the upstroke motion, the plunger lifts oil that has seeped into the bottom of the pump barrel.
+During the upstroke, the plunger lifts oil that has seeped into the bottom of the pump barrel.
 Check valves open and close synchronously to control fluid movement into and out of the pump.
 Continual reciprocation of the rod string enables the downhole pump to lift produced liquids at a steady rate matched to well inflow and surface handling capacity.

 The rod string must be durable enough to withstand years of continuous fatigue stress without failure.
 Proper design minimizes flexing and friction forces along the length of the curved wellbore tubing.
-Sucker rods properly matched to the pump size and well depth provide efficient transfer of surface energy to lift well fluids.
+Sucker rods properly matched to the pump size and well depth efficiently transfer surface energy to lift well fluids.
 Periodic inspection, lubrication, and maintenance sustains long term operation.

 Sucker Rod Design Considerations